 The author also thanks the following people for supplying software patches, documentation fixes, and suggesting new features: Al Sorrell, Brian Mielke, David Lang, James Brown, Jon Frazier, Mark D. Nagel, Peter Eckel, Rick Casey, and William Gertz.

-Last but not least, the author expresses his profound gratitute to John P. Rouillard for many great ideas and creative discussions that have helped to develop SEC.
+Last but not least, the author expresses his profound gratitude to John P. Rouillard for many great ideas and creative discussions that have helped to develop SEC.